munificent/craftinginterpreters/book/hash-tables.md

 the previous entry.

 Hash tables appear in so many languages because they are incredibly powerful.
-Much of this power comes from one key metric: given a key, a hash table returns corresponding value in <span name="constant">constant time</span>, *regardless of how many keys are in the hash table.*
+Much of this power comes from one metric: given a key, a hash table returns the corresponding value in <span name="constant">constant time</span>, *regardless of how many keys are in the hash table.*